A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

 \subsubsection{Simple Boolean gate networks}

-Figure~\ref{fig:boolean} depicts the structure of simple SNNs that represent and-gates, or-gates, and not-gates.
+Figure~\ref{fig:boolean} depicts the structure of simple Spiking Neural Networks in our model that represent and-gates, or-gates, and not-gates.
 For completeness, we also include an SNN representing the identity computation.

 We describe the operation of each of these types of networks, in turn.
-Fix a value $\lambda$ for the temperature parameter of the sigmoid function.
+Fix a positive real number $\lambda$ for the temperature parameter of the sigmoid function.
 Fix an error probability $\delta$, $0 < \delta < 1$.
-Assume for each case below that the initial firing status for the non-input neurons is $0$.
+For each network below, let the initial firing pattern $F_0$ assign $0$ to each locally controlled neuron.